-After 40 Years, ABBA takes a chance with its legacy
+After 40 years, Abba takes a chance with its legacy

 But its paradigm-shifting impact can’t be measured only in numbers: The group was known for taking risks with technology and the use of its songs.
 Starting in the mid-1970s, it was among the first acts to make elaborate promotional mini-films — we’d call them music videos now — most of them directed by Lasse Hallstrom.
 Its 1981 album “The Visitors” is generally acknowledged as the first commercial release on compact disc.
 The 1999 jukebox musical “Mamma Mia!” paired the group’s hits with an unrelated plot, sparking a slew of imitators and two film adaptations that brought us the spectacle of Meryl Streep singing “Dancing Queen.”

-Now ABBA is risking perhaps its most valuable asset — its legacy — by not only releasing a fresh addition to its catalogue, but creating a stage show that features none of its members in the flesh.
-Starting in a custom-built London venue next May, the group will perform as highly sophisticated avatars (or in this case, ABBAtars) designed to replicate their 1979 look — the era of feathered hair and flamboyant stage wear.
+Now Abba is risking perhaps its most valuable asset — its legacy — by not only releasing a fresh addition to its catalog, but creating a stage show that features none of its members in the flesh.
+Starting in a custom-built London venue next May, the group will perform as highly sophisticated avatars (or in this case, Abbatars) designed to replicate their 1979 look — the era of feathered hair and flamboyant stage wear.

 “We had no idea it would be so well received,” Ulvaeus said.
 “You just take a chance, you risk a thumping.”
-It was hard to tell if he was echoing the title of one of ABBA’s most famous songs on purpose; these guys have a way with dry humour.
+It was hard to tell if he was echoing the title of one of Abba’s most famous songs on purpose; these guys have a way with dry humor.

 Andersson and Ulvaeus could easily have just sat on their piles of kronor, with the knowledge that their place in the record books was secure: “What is there to prove?”
 Andersson said.
 “They’ll still play ‘Dancing Queen’ next year.”